Minority and underrepresented scholarship programs

 close icon

-Selected scholars may elect to secure housing through our partnership with Grand Valley State University.
-Housing is based on availability and will be deducted from the scholarship.
-If no availability, scholars will be responsible for securing housing.
+Scholars may elect to secure housing through our partnership with Grand Valley State University.
+Housing is based on availability.
+If there is no availability, scholars will be responsible for securing housing.
 Contact residentdiversity@corewellhealth.org if you would like to seek housing through our partnership.

 Mentoring and networking